charleennewland/blog/maturity_model.md

 If an organization lacks a documented excellence-driven policy, as in this example, it essentially scores a 2 (Level 2) in this focus area, which is relatively low.
 The organization can then decide, for example, to aim for Level 5 in the next quarter.

-In that case, the organization needs to ensure that:
+In that case, the organization needs to ensure that during the next assessment round:

 - [ ] there is a documented excellence-driven policy;
 - [ ] the policy contains a commitment to high standards;